 Safety measures such as smaller cohorts of pupils and division between day, flexi and full boarders mean that additional staff cover is likely be needed.

 Of course, staff should show flexibility and commitment to make new arrangements work.
 However, it is not reasonable to expect staff to undertake significant additional work, or take on extra responsibilities, without remuneration.
-Many staff have been working exceptional hard and need a break to rest and recuperate.
-The summer holiday is part of the contractual terms of employment.
-An additional two weeks work is not a minor variation, due to business requirements, but a significant alteration.

 Further information and advice